CodingEngineer15/HeatIntegration.jl/README.md

 include("PropTabAlg.jl")

-using Main.HeatIntegration

-ProblemTable(data,10.0) # where 10.0 is the minimum temperature difference
+Main.HeatIntegration.ProblemTable(data,10.0) # where 10.0 is the minimum temperature difference